General Orientation Information

 - University Services.
 View the different support systems available to students and see how to utilize the services they provide.
 Areas include Counseling Services, Health Services, Disability Services, Library Services, Financial Aid, and Student Accounts.

-Welcome Week, August 9-15
+Welcome Week, August 8-13

-Information for Parents and Families
+Events for Parents

 Frequently Asked Questions

 Students will need to make their own transportation arrangements from the airport to SUA.
 Below are links to the ground transportation options from the various nearby airports:

 Each student is placed in an Orientation Group alongside 10-12 classmates.
 The group is led by a Student Orientation Leader.
 These upper division Soka students lead ice breakers, organize hangouts, and foster community building.
 The SOL connects individually with each student in their group on a weekly basis and serves as a resource and guide to help new students navigate the college journey.

 The university plans a formal President’s Welcome ceremony for incoming students and two guests.
 Following the ceremony, an outdoor reception dinner will be served to students and their guests.

 You will begin your first class called Core I: Enduring Questions of Humanity on Monday, August 15.
 This is an intensive three-and-a-half week course taken during the Fall Block and is required of all first year students.
 You will automatically be registered for this class.